connorjbarry/tic-tac-toe-rust/README.md

 # Tic Tac Toe

-This is a simple tic tac toe game written in rust.
+A simple tic tac toe game written in rust.

 The game is played on the command line.

 Potential to add a GUI in the future.

 ## How to play